Missouri Geological Survey

 Joe Gillman, State Geologist and Missouri Geological Survey Director

 Join us in 2013 as we celebrate 160 years of service to Missourians

 Our work and products are developed for professional, technical and educational use.
 We provide technical oversight for many geologic investigations and issues in the state, assist citizens in interpretation and understanding of our subsurface resources, and serve as the technical assistance agency for the department.

-Our mission is to provide technical assistance, education and guidance in the use and protection of Missouri’s natural resources; interpret the state’s geological setting, availability of its energy and mineral resources; evaluate and interpret geological hazards; and determine land boundaries.
+Our mission is to provide technical assistance, education and guidance in the use and protection of Missouri’s natural resources; interpret the state’s geological setting, and the availability of its energy and mineral resources.

 A primary responsibility of our agency is to investigate and report on the state's geological resources.
 We conduct more than 500 geologic site investigations each year in an effort to locate waste disposal facilities in safe environments.
 We create geologic maps of bedrock and unconsolidated materials, and develop maps that identify areas susceptible to geologic hazards.
 This includes areas that are collapse-prone or subject to earthquake damage and landslides.
 The users of these maps include geologists, engineers, planners, real estate developers, legislators, the general public and various government agencies.